The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Appendix A. Proof of Theorem

 \section{Appendix A. Proof of Theorem~\ref{thm::consistency}}

-In this section, we prove the consistency of our algorithm for estimating the skeleton of a directed acyclic graph under the assumptions stated in the main paper.
+In this section, we prove the consistency of rPC-full for estimating the skeleton of a directed acyclic graph under the assumptions stated in the main paper.

-We begin by establishing that correlations decay over long treks in the graph, and use this to show that the partial correlation between two non-adjacent nodes, conditional on a suitable set $S$ with small cardinality, is bounded above.
-We establish this through two possible sufficient conditions: Lemma 1 is based on Assumption 4, which directly assumes that the the total weight over long treks is sufficiently small; on the other hand, Lemma 2 uses Assumption 5, which assumes the underlying model is directed walk-summable.
-Combining this result with Assumption 1, which says that the relevant partial correlations between two adjacent nodes is bounded below, we have oracle consistency of rPC.
+We begin by establishing that correlations decay over long paths in the graph, and use this to show that the partial correlation between two non-adjacent nodes, conditional on a suitable set $S$ with small cardinality, is bounded above.
+We establish this through two possible sufficient conditions: Lemma 1 is based on Assumption~\ref{assum::bddtrek}, which directly assumes that the the total weight over long paths is sufficiently small; on the other hand, Lemma 2 uses Assumption~\ref{assum::walksum}, which assumes the underlying model is directed walk-summable.
+Combining this result with Assumption~\ref{assum::faith}, which says that the relevant partial correlations between two adjacent nodes is bounded below, we have oracle consistency of rPC-full.
 In Lemma 3, we invoke a concentration inequality for sample partial correlations to bound their deviations from population quantities.
-Using these results, we prove that there exists a threshold level that consistently recovers the true skeleton in the finite sample setting. \\
+Using these results, we then prove that there exists a threshold level that consistently recovers the true skeleton in the finite sample setting. \\

+In our first two lemmas, we make use of the local separation property in Assumption~\ref{assum::locsep}.
+While Assumption~\ref{assum::locsep} does not directly concern \emph{local separating sets}, since a d-separating set is a subset of a general separating set, Assumption~\ref{assum::locsep} asymptotically guarantees the existence of a \textit{$\gamma$-local d-separator} of size at most $\eta$ for any two non-neighbouring nodes.